andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 One of the hallmarks of Constitution Day is the absence of military parades or displays.
 This is a conscious decision to shun what many countries use as a jingoistic display of belligerent force and to instead dedicate the day to the people of Norway.
-Novel idea right?
+Novel idea huh?

 But the real winners on Constitution Day are the children.
 On this glorious day kids are permitted to eat as much ice cream, waffles, cakes, hot dogs, and any